Ricardosgeral/relier/README.md

    + *Reboot*: hold the button more than 3 seconds but less than 7 seconds.
    + *Shutdown*: hold the button more than 7 seconds.
 Note, that the Raspberry Pi is still powered.
  To stop power supply you need to unplug the micro USB cable.
 To restart the server after a shutdown, just power it on again.
-- Detection of the local IP of the server (if connected to the internet).
+- Detection of the local *IP address* of the server (if connected to the internet).

 ## Troubleshooting